-Struggle and contentment are co-dependant — two sides of the same coin, so to speak.
-We must struggle to live, yet we must actually relax to enjoy living.
+Struggle and contentment are codependent — two sides of the same coin.
+We must struggle to live, yet we must relax to enjoy living life.
 As chapter 33 says, He who knows contentment is rich.
-How does one manage those two ‘projects’ without becoming neurotic or confused?
-Is that a clue to how we can become neurotic or confused?
+How does one deal with those two tasks without feeling stressed?
+Indeed, trying to balance these opposites suggests how we become confused, even neurotic.

-One of the most profound long-term opportunities of doing Hatha Yoga daily is that it provides a ‘field’ in which to simultaneously struggle and relax.
-‘Ha‘ actually means sun; ‘tha‘ means moon; and yoga means (1) to put a yoke on (2) to harness (an animal) to (a plow) (3) to join together; link (4) to join in marriage.
+One of the most significant long-term benefits of doing Hatha Yoga daily is that it provides a field in which to simultaneously struggle and relax.
+Ha means sun; tha means moon; and yoga means (1) to put a yoke on (2) to harness (an animal) to (a plow) (3) to join together; link (4) to join in marriage.
 The word hatha yoga elegantly embodies its core purpose… the joining together of struggle and contentment in ‘holy matrimony’.
 I’ve found that yoga accomplishes this purpose well, especially as it evolves into a private, non-competitive, life-long practice.